 AI & Data Topical Guide Series

 Can artificial intelligence (AI) and data support a more inclusive and equitable South Africa?
-PAN is collaborating with the University of Pretoria to publish a series of Topical Guides on the social and policy implications of AI and data.
+PAN collaborated with the University of Pretoria to publish a series of nine Topical Guides on the social and policy implications of AI and data.

 About the Series

 This series of nine PAN Topical Guides on AI & Data seeks to provide key research insights and policy considerations for policy-makers, and other interested stakeholders, on how these technologies need to be developed, used and safeguarded in a manner that aligns with the transformation objectives of South Africa.
 In addition, each guide outlines ways in which South Africa may respond to the growth of data-driven systems and technologies, including AI, to foster and inculcate a more inclusive and equitable society, rather than deepen divides.

 Between January 2020 and March 2021 we released nine Topical Guides on the social and policy implications of AI and data for crime prevention and policing, education, migration, cities and towns and health, amongst others.
 See #AIDataSeries or email us for more information.